The Napa Wine Project

 —

 Picnic tables under the olive trees and a nearby Bocce Ball court are available.
-Ehlers offers a one of a kind ‘Start Your Day’ Tasting Experience daily at 930am.
-Croissants from Bouchon Bakery in Yountville are offered (ever seen the lines at Bouchon Bakery in Yountville?!) – no lines here – this is a very personalized experience.
-This has also been a popular tasting with visitors to the valley who are from times zones further east in the country and don’t mind an ‘early’ morning tasting.
-Allow about 90 minutes to enjoy and discuss four wines, try a barrel sample and take a tour of the property.
+Ehlers used to offer a one of a kind ‘Start Your Day’ tasting experience daily at 930am.
+Croissants from Bouchon Bakery in Yountville were provided (ever seen the lines at Bouchon Bakery in Yountville?!) – there were never any lines here.
+This was a very personalized experience and was popular with visitors to the valley who are from times zones further east in the country and don’t mind an ‘early’ morning tasting.

-Ehlers Estate offers two options for wine club shipments.
-For more information and to schedule an appointment, visit: www.ehlersestate.com
+Ehlers Estate offers several wine club membership options.
+For more information, to purchase wine or to schedule an appointment, visit: www.ehlersestate.com

 Winemaking